maniek6666/maniek6666.github.io/PSVITA/SDK/vdpm/README.md

 ### Mac & Linux
-First install cmake, you can get this from [Homebrew](http://brew.sh) on Mac (`brew install cmake`), and from your distro's package manager on Linux (on ubuntu: `sudo apt-get install cmake`).
+First install cmake, you can get this from [Homebrew](http://brew.sh) on Mac (`brew install cmake`), and from your distro's package manager on Linux (on ubuntu: `sudo apt-get install cmake` , 'apt-get install make git-core cmake python').

 ```shell
 git clone https://github.com/maniek6666/PSVITA/SDK/vdpm